KSML/ksmlgamesAttempt1/README.md

-  Also each gamefile should start with the name of the game (eg. hearts) so that if a new player joins a game they know what game it is (I am building the startUI with this assumption in place) also the first 10 bytes will contain the name of the game (eg, "hearts    ") (I chose ten because I figure we can keep the names short enough)
+  Also each gamefile should start with the name of the game (eg. hearts) so that if a new player joins a game they know what game it is (I am building the startUI with this assumption in place) also the first 5 bytes will contain the name of the game (eg, "hrts ") (I chose ten because I figure we can keep the names short enough)